nathanielvarona/pritunl-client-github-action/README.md

     # Profile Pin (Optional)
     # Type: String (Numerical value)
-    # If not supplied, which defaults no Pin.
+    # If not supplied, which defaults No Pin.
     profile-pin: ''

     # VPN Connection Mode (Optional)
-    # Type: String (Choices ['ovpn' or 'wg'])
+    # Type: String (Choices are ['ovpn', 'openvpn', 'OpenVPN'] or ['wg', 'wireguard', 'WireGuard'])
     # If not supplied, which defaults to 'ovpn'.
     vpn-mode: ''

     # Pritunl Client Version (Optional)
     # Type: String (Numerical dot separated identifiers)
     # For example, using the later version `1.3.3637.72`.
-    # If not supplied, which defaults to the latest version from Packager Manager.
+    # If not supplied, which defaults to the latest version from the Packager Manager.
     client-version: ''

     # Start the Connection (Optional)
     # Type: Boolean
     # If not supplied, which defaults to `true`.
     # If `true` the VPN connection starts within the setup step.
     start-connection: ''
 ```

-> Kindly check the section [Working with Pritunl Profile File](#working-with-pritunl-profile-file) on converting `tar` archive file format to `base64` text file format for the `profile-file` input.
+> Kindly check the subsection [Working with Pritunl Profile File](#working-with-pritunl-profile-file) on converting `tar` archive file format to `base64` text file format for the `profile-file` input.

 ## Examples